FAQ: How Can an Allergist Help with School Plans for Your Child with Food Allergies?

 because asthma is a risk factor for more severe reactions.

-The Food Allergy and Anaphylaxis Network has a downloadable
+Food Allergy Research and Education (FARE) has a downloadable

 displays a picture demonstrating how to give injectable